 Update PHP 8.4 on Ubuntu

-PHP 8.4 receives updates through the Sury PPA.
-Consequently, to update to the latest point release while keeping other system packages unchanged, run:
+On Ubuntu 24.04 and 22.04, PHP 8.4 receives updates through the Sury PPA.
+On Ubuntu 26.04, updates come from Ubuntu’s official repositories.
+To update to the latest point release while keeping other system packages unchanged:

 sudo apt update